carlos-cabgj/One-Ide/README.md

         </p>
         Here I choose the web php script, that set php, html, less, javascript configurations.
     </li>
-    <li>Put the Onitra files inside you .vim/ folder;</li>
+    <li>Put the One-IDE files inside you .vim/ folder;</li>
     <li>Open vim, avoid the initial erros notices, type :PlugInstall and wait the *instalation;</li>
     <li>Edit you .vimrc and uncommit the line with this content "#source ~/.vim/onitra.vim".
 Attention! if you are using vim on windows, would be necessary change the file path;</li>
     <li>Enjoy!</li>
 </ol>

-This is the first commit of Onitra.
+This is the first commit of One-IDE.
 The documentation Will be release soon.

 I'm alone testing those plugins and writing configurations, docs and tutorial from them, please if you want to collaborate I will be glad to have new team members.

-* Onitra uses YouCompleteMe, phpcd (need PHP installed) plugins and Silver Searcher (Ag), they both have a little more work to install.
+* One-IDE uses YouCompleteMe, phpcd (need PHP installed) plugins and Silver Searcher (Ag), they both have a little more work to install.

 YCM https://valloric.github.io/YouCompleteMe/
 Ag https://github.com/ggreer/the_silver_searcher ( Binary for Windows https://github.com/k-takata/the_silver_searcher-win32/releases, set it in onitra.vim )